train station paris to london

 There are 3 different types of class services: Standard, Standard Premier, and Business Premier.
 I opted for the Standard class because it was such a short trip.
 If travelling longer, you may wish to upgrade to the Standard Premier.

-Travelling on direct Eurostar trains from Paris to London
+Travelling the Eurostar Train from Paris to London

 Your travel day has arrived!
 So here’s what you can expect about the Paris train station to London.